-- PJM allows emergency purchase transactions to set LMP to the extent they are required to clear the energy and reserve markets. - Emergency purchases are treated similar to the dispatchable generator for the purpose of determining whether they are marginal or not. - If determined to be marginal, an emergency purchase sets price at the lesser of its offer price or the applicable offer cap stated in Section 2.3.2.
+- PJM allows emergency purchase transactions to set LMP to the extent they are required to clear the Eenergy and Rreserve Mmarkets. - Emergency Ppurchases are treated similar to the dispatchable generator for the purpose of determining whether they are marginal or not. - If determined to be marginal, an Eemergency Ppurchase sets price at the lesser of its offer price or the applicable offer cap stated in Section 2.3.2 of this Manual.